botre/anki-decks/src/computer-science.md

 Using as few bit as possible to store a piece of data.

-Example strategy: add an n-bit header identifying the size of the value followed by a known number of bits representing the value.

 ## Bitwise AND

 Takes two bits and returns 1 if both bits are 1.
 Otherwise, it returns 0.